ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 Technical
 ^^^^^^^^^
-The technical review and approval guarantees that the project follows the best and latest software development practices.
+The approval of the technical guarantees that the project follows the best and latest software development practices.
 Request a technical review by sending an email to `support@pyansys.com <mailto:support@pyansys.com>`_.

 The following checks are required when performing the technical review of the project:

-.. card:: |uncheck| The project contains the right metadata information
+.. card:: |uncheck| The project contains the right metadata information.

     * The name of the project follows naming convention.
     * The version of the project follows :ref:`Semantic versioning`.